SineadMorris/ushr/README.md

 ------------------------

 `ushr` provides additional functionality to the examples documented here.
 For example, noisy clinical data can be simulated from an underlying biphasic model using the `simulate_data()` function.
 We also provide an alternative, non-parametric method for estimating TTS that does not require prior model fitting.
 Further details of all functions and user-specific customizations can be found in the documentation.

+`ushr` provides additional functionality to the examples documented here.
+Notable examples are:

+-   For ART that includes an integrase inhibitor, a triphasic exponential model can be fit using `ushr_triphasic()`; this may be more appropriate than the biphasic model \[[10](#ref-Cardozo2017)\].
+Results can be visualized using the same plotting/summary functions as above.
+-   Noisy clinical data can be simulated from an underlying biphasic model using the `simulate_data()` function.
+-   We provide an alternative, non-parametric method for estimating TTS that does not require prior model fitting.

+Further details of all functions and user-specific customizations can be found in the documentation.

 References
 ----------